site banner

 In the West today, people tear down monuments claiming that the men they honor were enslavers or imperialists -- but evidently other cultures put up monuments to glorify their leaders for those very characteristics.
 So it is not a no-brainer -- that is to say, not at all self-evident -- that the welfare of members of foreign tribes ought to play any role in our moral calculations at all -- or indeed that the subjugation and exploitation of foreign tribes is not a positive moral good from our own perspective.
 That is how the Romans and the Saxons saw it.
 If you or I had been born into those cultures we would probably would have felt the same way -- and so, I dare say, would Sam Harris and Steven Pinker.

 I imagine the utilitarian response would that we are all better off if we take the modern Western view (of course) that exploiting foreigners is inherently immoral.
-I imagine the response of a Roman to that would be who is we all??
-He might say that he cares little for what makes barbarians (that is, non-Romans) better off, any more than he cares what makes apes or pigs better off -- and that your way of drawing the circle of love, so as to include all humans but exclude apes and pigs, is no better than his.
-I imagine the utilitarian response to that would be, "You fiend!", and that the Roman response to that would be "Get out of my sight, you womanish punk".
+Sam Harris asks us to imagine two people who are forced to choose between (a) cooperating to build a better society, or (b) smashing each other in the face with rocks.
+If those are the options, I would certainly choose (a) -- but those are not the options.
+Harris left out the salient option (c): I smash you in the face with a rock and take your wallet.
+This is not a straw man, and it has been the position of many honest, intelligent, and upright people.
+If one suggested to Alexander the Great -- a student of Aristotle -- that "we all" are better off if "we all" lay down our weapons, he might ask, "who is we all??"
+He might say that he cares little for what makes barbarians (that is, non-Greeks) better off, any more than he cares what makes apes or pigs better off -- and that your way of drawing the circle of love, so as to include all humans but exclude apes and pigs, is no better than his.
+I imagine the utilitarian response to that would be, "You fiend!", and that the Greek response to that would be "Get out of my sight, you womanish punk".
 So, from a logical perspective, who won the debate?
 Nobody did.

-In fact, Pinker considers something like the argument with the Roman general in his book.
+In fact, Pinker considers something like the argument with a Roman general in his book.
 His imagined response (in his version to Nietzsche, a Romanophile, rather than an actual Roman) is as follows:

 I [Steven Pinker] am a superman, hard, cold, terrible, without feelings and without conscience.
 As you recommend, I will achieve glory by exterminating some chattering dwarves.
 Starting with you, shortly.
 And I might do a few things to that Nazi sister of yours, too.
 Unless you can think of a reason why I should not [Enlightenment Now, p.
 446].

-But now that Professor Pinker himself has switched gears, from the strictly logical to the ad baculum, I submit that he is obviously bluffing and the Roman would not be.
+But now that Professor Pinker himself has switched gears, from the strictly logical to the ad baculum, I submit that he is obviously bluffing, and the Romans were not bluffing at all.
 Someone would win that debate -- and that the Roman argument might have something to do with a crucifix.

 In any case, an allegedly universal and self-evident regard for "human wellbeing" leaves unanswered the central question of morality: in the words of the great moral philosopher Bo Diddley, Who do you love?
 Speciesism is only the thin end of the wedge: not only do I generally value the wellbeing of people more than that that of cows and rabbits, I also value the wellbeing of my people more than I value that of other people -- and, in my view, rightly so.
 Thus, premises (1) and (2) of the humanist/utilitarian position do not imply conclusion (3) because, as an ultimate concern, I value the wellbeing of people in my identity group over that of people outside my identity group, and it is only right that I should do this.
 Thus, maximizing human wellbeing -- in the sense where all humans count equally -- is not something I am actually interested in.
 Moreover, I do not feel it is something I ought to be particularly interested in.